sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 	# 1. VOMS server: create a voms proxy with voms extensions that enables you to access the Grid for *12 hours*.
 	$ voms-proxy-init --voms lsgrid  #replace lsgrid with your VO

-	# 2. MyProxy server: store a *week* long proxy certificate in the Myproxy server; useful for jobs that are running for more than 12 hours.
+	# 2. MyProxy server: store a *week* long proxy certificate in the Myproxy server; useful for jobs that are
+	# running for more than 12 hours.
 	$ myproxy-init -d -n

-	# 3. WMS: delegate your credentials to the WMS
+	# 3. WMS: delegate your credentials to the WMS.
 	$ glite-wms-job-delegate-proxy -d $USER

 The next section explains the startGridSession operations step-by-step.
 See also ``startGridSession -h``.